Demography of the Roman Empire: Population

 The enfranchisement of the Cisalpine provinces and the Italian Allies after the Social War would account for some of the population growth of the 1st century BCE.
-Alternate readings of the Augustan census both accept the basic accuracy of the figures; they assume different methods on the part of the census-takers.
-The standard interpretation assumes that the census-takers included all citizens—men, women, and children—in the Augustan censuses; the revised interpretation assumes that the census-takers only counted adult men, as they had during the Republican period.
+Alternate readings of the Augustan census both accept the basic accuracy of the figures but assume different methods on the part of the census takers.
+The standard interpretation assumes that the census takers included all citizens—men, women, and children—in the Augustan censuses, while the revised interpretation assumes they counted adult men only, as they had during the Republican period.
 While the standard interpretation is not supported by any evidence internal to the text, it reduces the implied population totals for Italy in 28 BCE from 10 million to a more plausible 4 million.
-The high total earns support from recorded conflict over land in the late Republic and other indications of population pressure; at the same time, it does not accord well with comparative evidence from other periods and other parts of the empire.
+The high total earns support from recorded conflict over land in the late Republic and other indications of population pressure.
+Nonetheless, it does not accord well with comparative evidence from other periods and other parts of the Empire.

 Earlier estimates

-Beloch's 1886 estimate for the population of the empire during the reign of Augustus was as follows:
+Beloch's 1886 estimate for the population of the Empire during the reign of Augustus was as follows: